oroinc/platform/UPGRADE-2.0.md

 - Added trait `Oro\Bundle\WorkflowBundle\Helper\WorkflowQueryTrait` with methods:
     * `joinWorkflowItem` - to easily join workflowItem to an entity with QueryBuilder
-    * `joinWorkflowStep` - to easily join workflowStep to an entity with QueryBuilder trough specified workflowItem alias
-    * `addDatagridQuery` - for datagrid listeners to join workflow fields (especially workflowStatus)
     * `joinWorkflowStep` - to easily join workflowStep to an entity with QueryBuilder through optionally specified workflowItem alias
         Note: `joinWorkflowStep` internally checks for workflowItem alias join to be already present in QueryBuilder instance to use it or creates new one otherwise.
     * `addDatagridQuery` - for datagrid listeners to join workflow fields (especially workflowStatus)